-Here's what might be going on if you're waking up with the urge to go:
+Here's what might be going on when you're waking up to poop.

 1. You Have an Infection

-A gastrointestinal infection can be caused by bacteria or viruses.
-If you get the stomach flu, for instance, watery diarrhea might be accompanied by abdominal cramping, nausea and vomiting, or a low-grade fever, according to the Mayo Clinic.
+If you get the stomach flu, for instance, watery diarrhea might be accompanied by abdominal cramping, nausea and vomiting, a low-grade fever and discolored or yellow poop, according to the Mayo Clinic.

 It can be hard to hear, but you're probably going to have to ride this out.

 "In most cases, vital GI infections ease up on their own.
-Patients just have to take it easy and replenish their fluids consistently," Niket Sonpal, MD, a New York City-based internist and gastroenterologists, says.
+Patients just have to take it easy and replenish their fluids consistently," Niket Sonpal, MD, a New York City-based internist and gastroenterologists, tells LIVESTRONG.com.

 If you do see a doctor, they might opt to take a stool sample to identify the bacteria or virus at play and recommend treatment from there, Dr. Sonpal says.

-Inflammatory bowel disease (IBD) includes Crohn's disease and ulcerative colitis; they are marked by long-term inflammation that eventually damages the GI tract, according to the CDC.
-IBD flares can affect you at night, waking you up to poop, Dr. Kayal says.
+Inflammatory bowel disease (IBD) includes Crohn's disease and ulcerative colitis; both are marked by long-term inflammation that eventually damages the GI tract, according to the CDC.
+IBD flares can affect you at any time of day, including waking you up to poop in the middle of the night, Dr. Kayal says.

-What differentiates IBD from another cause are other symptoms that tag along with night poops.
+What differentiates IBD from another cause are other symptoms that tag along with pooping at night.

-"Patients will typically have other symptoms such as weight loss, abdominal pain, bloody diarrhea, fecal urgency or oral ulcers in addition to nocturnal bowel movements," Dr. Kayal says.
+"You will typically lose weight when you poop, and have other symptoms like abdominal pain, bloody diarrhea, fluffy poop or floating poop, fecal urgency or oral ulcers in addition to nocturnal bowel movements," Dr. Kayal says.